Florida man arrested after tossing 16-year-old dog in dumpster, deputies say

 LEE COUNTY, Fla.
-(WFLA) — A Florida man has been arrested after deputies said he tossed his 16-year-old dog in a dumpster last week.
+(WFLA) — A Florida man was arrested after deputies said he tossed his 16-year-old dog in a dumpster last week.

 Deputies said employees at a Lehigh Acres Family Dollar found a trash bag inside a dumpster with something moving inside it on Thursday, Dec.
 14.